Convergence Movement: Development

 In 2019, the Apostolic Communion of Anglican Churches—founded in 2005 through the principles of the Convergence Movement—received the former Anglican Church in North America priest Jack Lumanog.
 Joining this denomination, Lumanog was declared to have no ecclesiastical status through any province of the Global Fellowship of Confessing Anglicans following his election and ordination to the episcopacy by Archbishop Darel Chase.
 Chase also ordained a claimant to the Roman papacy, and organized the National Bible College Association accreditation mill which accredited their self-established Metropolitan Christian University and Midwestern School of Divinity for their churches.

 Following Lumanog's episcopal ordination and the formation of the Anglican Diocese of St. Ignatius Loyola, in 2020, Gideon Arinzechukwu Uzomechina was appointed interim archdeacon for this diocese in the Apostolic Communion of Anglican Churches.
 Uzomechina was a deposed Episcopalian priest accused of fraud and sexual misconduct with young men.
 In December 2022, Uzomechina and his church were publicly disowned by the Church of Nigeria to prevent alleged misrepresentation.

-In 2022, Archbishop Sterling Lands II of the Evangelical Episcopal Communion—once part of the Communion of Evangelical Episcopal Churches—and Archbishop Deng Dau Deng, former archbishop-elect of the Anglican Church of South Sudan, joined the African Episcopal Church organized and led by Chase.
+In 2022, Archbishop Sterling Lands II of the Evangelical Episcopal Communion, and Archbishop Deng Dau Deng, former archbishop-elect of the Anglican Church of South Sudan, joined the African Episcopal Church organized and led by Chase.
 By 2023 Jonathan Kyangasha—an expelled Church of Uganda priest—joined the African Episcopal Church.
 Kyangasha founded the Reformed Anglican Church in Uganda after his expulsion in 2017.
 A year later, Lumanog joined the African Episcopal Church's house of bishops, and a lawsuit by Uzomechina against the Episcopal Diocese of New Jersey alleging discrimination and wrongful deposition was dismissed.

-Holy orders and sacraments
+Apostolic succession

 Since the advent of Convergence Christianity, numerous denominations and organizations have sought or claimed apostolic succession through excommunicated Latin Catholic bishops and wandering bishops of Anglican and Orthodox traditions including Carlos Duarte Costa, Arnold Mathew, Joseph Vilatte, Aftimios Ofiesh, and others in order to preserve doctrinal and apostolic continuity and establish sacramental legitimacy.
+The following positions on holy orders and apostolic succession from these bishops' previous churches have been stated below: